seaofvoices/luau-character/README.md

 # luau-character

-A Luau library for Unicode character classification.
+A Luau library for Unicode character classification and conversion.
 This library is based on the Rust implementation of the `unicode` core library.

 ## Installation